aws-solutions-library-samples/guidance-for-payment-systems-using-event-driven-architecture-on-aws/README.md

 ## Next Steps

-PLease consider subscribing your own business rules engine to the EventBridge event bus and processing inbound transactions using your own logic.
+Please consider subscribing your own business rules engine to the EventBridge event bus and processing inbound transactions using your own logic.

 - Visit [ServerlessLand](https://serverlessland.com/) for more information on building with AWS Serverless services
 - Visit [What is an Event-Driven Architecture?](https://aws.amazon.com/event-driven-architecture/) in the AWS documentation for more information about Event-Driven systems